juand-r/naacl-2019-notes/README.md

 # Notes on NAACL 2019

-This is a summary of a selection of papers presented at NAACL 2019.
+This is a summary of a selection of papers presented at NAACL 2019, including the NeuralGen workshop.

 # Main Conference